seliv55/ramidcor/README.md

 (v) chemical formula of the derivatized compound containing the given fragment; (vi) m/z value of the lightest isotopomer corresponding to another fragment of the same metabolite (control).

-## The names of CDF files provided

-- The input file (here "sw620") provides the general informarion used by the program.
-Moreover, the names of CDF files should contain a specific information referred to each separate measurement.
-Here is an example of filename: "SW620_6h_12Glc_R1_PIM_SIM_01.CDF".
-SW620 is the type of analyzed cells 6h is the time of incubation 12Glc indicates the artificially labeled substrate applied.
-R1 is a number of biological replicate 01 is a number of ingection to MS machine from the same biological replicate

 Based on this information and that extracted from the CDF files presented in the working directory siMID evaluates the mass spectra of the metabolites listed in "metdata", and saves it in tables accepted as exchangeable with Metabolights database.